Thursday, March 12, 2026

 Nobody wanted to step into those expensive machines anymore, and the hospitals screamed for a refund, but that wasn't the worst of it.
 Reverting to an older version of the code somehow failed to resolve the problem.
 Shipping a brand new machine whose hardware had never seen code more recent than a year did not fix the problem.
 It seems their software has had that bug for years, it just never manifested until today and nobody knew why.
 Even the best AI coding agents were unable to pinpoint the source of the problem.
 As a PR stunt, Brainfax even hired some of the few remaining human programmers, but in time, those gave up as well.

 Then came the lawsuit.
 The government wanted someone to go to jail for this.
 The CEO deflected the responsibility to their QA department.
 The QA department deflected the responsibility to the engineering team.
-The engineering team argued that since they did not ask the AI to make people's brain explode, and they did not write the code which makes people's brain explode, they are thus blaming Claude Code for grossly misinterpreting their instructions.
+The engineering team argued that since they did not ask the AI to make people's brains explode, and they did not write the code which makes people's brains explode, they are thus blaming Claude Code for grossly misinterpreting their instructions.

 The government responded by adding Anthropic to the defendants, and holding Brainfax and Anthropic jointly responsible for the deaths.
 The court reporter, who by now was a Gemini instance hooked to a closed captions screen, snarkily displayed a small smiley face.